jsf0/standoff/README.md

 are executed, so if you need to move them to the correct locations on the target, you can put the commands to do so in the commands file.

-If you do not want to run any commands on the target, the "commands" file can be an empty file, but it must be supplied.
-This is useful if you only want to upload files.

 Example files for each are provided to show acceptable formats.

 A WIP shell script called standoff_generator.sh is provided to help you generate configuration files